d-gracia/A4-Group2/Final_Project/flask_react/backend/README.md

-This is then backend folder of our project.
+This is then backend folder of our final project.

 The base.py file holds all of the code used for the backend.